evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Twin_Motor/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 419 liters.
 With the rear seat down, it is 1205 liters.
-On the roof, you can load up to 75kg.
+On the roof, you can load up to 75 kg (165,3 lbs).
 Under the hood, there is frunk with more storage room.
-This frunk is 31 liters.
-The maxium weight of the car is 2620kg, and with the base weight of 2110 kg, you can max load 510 kg, including driver and passengers.
+This frunk is 31 liters (1,1 CU FT).
+The maxium weight of the car is 2620 kg (5776 lbs), and with the base weight of 2110 kg (4652 lbs), you can max load 510 kg (1124 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1500, and on unbraked, it is 750kg.
+The maximum total weight on a braked trailer is 1500, and on unbraked, it is 750 kg (3307/1653 lbs).

 {{< sitefiguresized thumb="models/volvo/c40/C40_recharge_twin_motor/trunk_1_st.jpg" title="Volvo C40 Recharge Twin Motor" width="3000" height="2000"  >}}